esheldon/fitsio/README.md

 - Read image subsets without reading the whole image.
 - Write and read variable length table columns.
 Can read into fixed length arrays with the maximum size, or object arrays to save memory.
 - Read data using slice notation similar to numpy arrays.
-For tables, this is like a more powerful memmap, since it is column-aware.
+This is like a more powerful memmap, since it is column-aware for tables.
 - Append rows to an existing table.
 - Query the columns and rows in a table.
 - Read and write header keywords.